Measurement-Induced Landscape Transitions and Coding Barren Plateaus in Hybrid Variational Quantum Circuits: Results

 \subsection{Landscape transitions observed in mixed and projective gradients}

-We have computed variances of cost function gradients, a key indicator of BPs\cite{McClean_barren_plateaus_2018}, systems sizes up to 18 qubits and circuit depts up to 100 layers of each ansatz presented in Fig. \ref{fig:ansatzes}.
-Before presenting the results, we define the cost functions we use carefully.
+To characterize the trainability of the ansatzes depicted in \cref{fig:ansatzes}, we computed the variance of the cost function gradients by randomly sampling parameters from a uniform distribution, the standard diagnostic for BPs~\cite{McClean_barren_plateaus_2018}, across system sizes up to $N=18$ and circuit depths up to $L=100$.
+Before discussing these results, we carefully distinguish between the two types of cost functions that arise from monitored dynamics.

 The intermediate measurements in hybrid variational quantum circuits yield different outcomes for each run.
 We can compute the expectation value of observables either by (i) post-selecting for a specific outcome set $\mathbf{M}$ or (ii) averaging over all the measurement outcomes.
 Post-selection requires exponentially many samples in the number of measurement gates.
 However, if the expectation value is averaged over all the measurement outcomes, it corresponds to computing the expectation value with respect to the average density matrix.
-Thus, we define two types of cost functions, an \emph{projective} cost functions computed with post-selected measurement outcomes and an \emph{mixed} cost function computed ignoring measurement outcomes.
+Thus, we define two types of cost functions, \emph{projective} cost functions computed with post-selected measurement outcomes, and \emph{mixed} cost functions computed ignoring measurement outcomes.